Author: Christina Lauren

 Through unfortunate circumstances and misunderstanding, they lost contact, until one day they cross paths at a coffee shop.
 Both are already in current relationships and realize deep down that there are feelings for one another that never went away with time.

 Macy is now having to confront the things she was running from when Elliot returns to her life.
 Dealing with the path that she so desperately wants to run away from and the present, what she truly wants going forward.

 I have a hate and a love relationship for the ending though.
-I felt that her finding some closure about some things that happened in the past was super important.
-I would have a harder time just accepting the fact of what happened and how it happened.
+Her finding some closure about some things that happened in the past was super important.
+I had a harder time just accepting the fact of what happened and how it happened.
 I understand the grief and guilt that Macy was going through and felt it was a little glossed over at the end.
 So, the ending happened quickly and some issues I felt were important were swept under the rug.